-The Centre for Child and Adolescent Health opened in May 2003 and is a joint initiative between the University of Bristol (UoB) and University of the West of England (UWE).
+The Centre for Academic Child Health (CACH) is a joint initiative between the University of Bristol (UoB) and University of the West of England (UWE).
 The aim of the Centre is to promote the academic study of child health through inter-professional collaboration.
 It is staffed by a multi-professional team committed to research and teaching that makes a difference to paediatric practice, with an emphasis on the understanding of the current health problems of children.(http://www.bristol.ac.uk/academic-child-health/).

-The philosophy of the Centre is to integrate research with teaching and policy development.
+The philosophy of the Centre is to integrate evidence-based research with teaching and policy development.